Will iPhone 11 Series Get The iOS 17 Update?

 When Will iPhone 11 Series Get The iOS 17 Update?

 Apple revealed iOS 17 at WWDC 2023 event.
-It detailed the new version of iOS, but it did not reveal the official launch date for iOS 17 at the event.
+It detailed the new version of iOS,

+but it did not reveal the official launch date for iOS 17 at the event.

 iOS 17 will be launched alongside the iPhone 15 series launch, usually scheduled for September.
 The previous five iOS versions were launched like that in September, which means we can expect the same for iOS 17 as well.

-Note: UPDATE: Apple has officially announced at the launch of the iPhone 15 series that the iOS 17 update will be released for iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max on September 18, 2023.
-To update your device to iOS 17, go to Settings > General > Software Update > Download and Install.
-If Automatic Updates are turned on your device, the phone will be updated automatically overnight.